gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc8/README.md

 var checksumAlgorithm = new CustomCrc8(poly, init, refin, refout, xorout);
 ```

-If you want to formalize a custom algorithm even further, you may opt-in to creating a separate class for it with a convenient accessor property:
+If you want to formalize the custom algorithm even further, you may opt-in to creating a separate class for it with a convenient accessor property:

 ``` C#
 /// <summary>